-The GIGA German Institute of Global and Area Studies announces its new research programmes.
+The German Institute for Global and Area Studies (GIGA) announces its new research programmes.

 © Frank Eberhard